I breakdown 5 optimal ways to focus and get things done when you have a million tasks fighting for attention in your head in today’s article.

-However, your focus is divided and you can’t service each task like it deserves.
+However, your focus is divided and you can’t service each task as it deserves.
 Instead, set a timeline for each task and power speed your way through it by eliminating all other distractions.

-Then you need to get some help with your willpower.
-These apps will help block your access to the Internet for a predetermined amount of time every day.
+There are apps out there that will help block your access to the Internet as well as other distractions for a predetermined amount of time every day.

 Some good ones I’ve come across for this sort of thing are:-

 - Cold Turkey (free basic account.
 Compatible with Windows only at the moment)

 - Self Control (only for Macs but free)